 There was no further description but I immediately imagined a dish with chopped potatoes, carrots that are boiled or roasted until they’re soft, maybe some onions, and some kind of smoked sausage like Kielbasa.
 It turns out that I was damn close.
 The only thing I was missing is that the vegetables are all boiled until softened and then mashed together, served with the sliced sausage (or any other meat, such as braised beef) on the side.

 I couldn’t stop thinking about Hutspot and how good it must taste.
 It sounded like quintessential comfort food.
 I fired up Google and learned that it’s a very traditional Dutch dish and it can be eaten on its own or with meat served alongside.

-And that’s when Feasts from Food was born because I knew I had to try this for myself.
+And that’s when Feasts from Fiction was born because I knew I had to try this for myself.

 Hutspot is something I would suggest to anyone who needs just a little comfort.
 It’s definitely a nice hearty meal for the dead of winter, but it’s also a perfect fit for any old rainy, gloomy day.
 I sort of picture the book’s Ketterdam as being perpetually gloomy no matter the season, so I would eat this any time of year.

 What’s especially interesting to me is that there isn’t a lot of seasoning involved and the ingredients are quite mild, yet the combined flavours are just delicious.
 The potato is hearty and really stretches the volume of the meal.
 The carrot adds a certain earthy sweetness while the onion adds a small amount of tanginess.
 The only seasoning I added was garlic powder, mostly because I don’t know how to cook without garlic!